Deloitte’s Jonathan Copulsky on the Brand Lab Series™ Ep 34 – CCO

 - Product/Service Innovation – driving innovation and market strategy

 Brian and Natalie ask Jonathan about expectations, dealing with our omnichannel reality and how to demonstrate value to the CEO.
 He acknowledges expectations are high and its all about results.
-“It’s the job of the CMO to be the voice of the customer, but it requires a strategy from the outside-in.”

 The Role of the CCO